-As required by the USA Patriot Act and other rules, we have established comprehensive anti-money laundering and customer identification procedures, designated AML Compliance Officers for each electronic brokerage subsidiary, trained our employees and conducted independent audits of our programs.
-Our anti-money laundering screening is conducted using a mix of automated and manual reviews and has been structured to comply with regulations in various jurisdictions.
-We collect required information through our new account opening process and screen accounts against databases for the purposes of identity verification and for review of potential negative information and appearance on government sanction lists, including the Office of Foreign Assets and Control, Specially Designated Nationals and Blocked Persons lists and several other global, U.N., EU and other non-U.S. sanction lists.
+As required by the USA Patriot Act and other rules, we have established comprehensive AML and customer identification procedures, and designated AML Compliance Officers for each electronic brokerage subsidiary; and we provide formal AML training to our AML, customer facing, and other relevant employees, and conduct regular independent audits of our AML programs.
+Our AML screening is conducted using a mix of automated and manual reviews and has been structured to comply with regulations in various jurisdictions.
+We collect required information through our new account opening process and screen accounts against databases for the purposes of identity verification and for review of potential negative information and appearance on government sanction lists, including the Office of Foreign Assets and Control, Specially Designated Nationals and Blocked Persons lists and several other global, United Nations, European Union ("EU") and other non-U.S. sanction lists.
 Additionally, we have designed and implemented restrictions to prevent certain types of high-risk activity, including potentially manipulative patterns of trading or higher risk patterns of money movement.
 We generate and review a sophisticated suite of surveillance reports and queues to identify potential money laundering, market manipulation or abuse, fraud and other suspicious activities.